 Note!
 Never try to change the code of plugin or theme, this can lead to even greater problems.
 Leave code changes to professionals.

-If you see this error message then most likely your website is down and you do not have access to the WordPress admin panel of your website.
-So a manual changes via FTP is needed in order to get back in to the WordPress admin panel.
+If you see this error message then most likely your website is down and you do not have access to the WordPress Admin Area of your website.
+So a manual changes via FTP is needed in order to get back in to the WordPress Admin Area.
 Since we know that the error is caused by the plugin and we know exactly which plugin, then we need to temporarily delete this plugin via FTP access to the files of our website in order to bring the website back to life.
 Then let’s go!

 Connect to your website via FTP access.
 This would require the FTP credentials from your web hosting provider.